willfurnass/sheffield_hpc/referenceinfo/connecting-ssh/windows_terminal.rst

 .. tip::

-    Usernames to connect with all HPC services will be the same as those you use to login to MUSE :underline-bold:`not` the prefix on your email address.
+    Usernames to connect with all HPC services will be the same as those you use to login to MUSE :underline-bold:`not` the prefix on your email address, and should always be entered in lowercase.

 #.
-Replace YOUR_USERNAME with your university IT user name.
+Replace YOUR_USERNAME with your university IT username, which should be all lowercase (e.g., ``te1st``).
 #.
 Now save changes to the settings.json.